 Near-eastern prehistory is a patchwork of ancient floating chronologies hashed together over the last 300 years on often contradictory data garnered from archaeological contexts (such as radiocarbon dates, king lists and monuments) combined with historical sources like the Bible, Eusebius/Africanus, Josephus, (quoting Manetho), Herodotus and more.
 Small revisions and adjustments to these correlations has been an ongoing process, worked on continually by many authors.
 However, only from time to time do authors attempt major revisions which reassess the very foundations that modern dating techniques are based on.
 In this paper I attempt to show that largescale global and regional fluctuations in the earth’s magnetic field have caused massive gaps and repeats in current prehistory paradigms which have not yet been addressed by any of the available radiocarbon calibration curves.

-Furthermore, I believe that this “plateau” has been grossly minimized by geochronologists and its logical effects on Bronze Age dates ignored.
-Instead of a “plateau”, the Hallstatt anomaly is known to be a series of spikes.
+Furthermore, I believe that this anomalous “plateau” has been misinterpreted by geochronologists and its logical effects on Bronze Age dates ignored.
+Instead of a “plateau”, I believe the Hallstatt anomaly actually a general cliff in the dating regimen, with a number of small range series spikes.
 Spikes which causes artifacts with true ages between 800-400 BC to yield dates of 3000-1400 BC!
-And although the phenomena is recognized on the “historical end” in settings known from the bible to date to 800-400 BC, it is ignored on the non-historical end, meaning archaeological contexts without positive historical markers get dated to 3000-1500 BC and those dates are wrongly trusted.
+And although the phenomena is recognized on the “historical end” in settings known from the bible to date to 800-400 BC, it is often missed in archaeological contexts without positive historical markers.

 “When dealing with the period after ~800 BCE, our archaeomagnetic dating is particularly useful, due to the plateau in the radiocarbon calibration curve which limits high resolution dating.
 During this period the geomagnetic field in this region was characterized by rapid changes and high intensity values, including several spikes of more than twice the intensity of today’s field”(In Reconstructing biblical military campaigns using geomagnetic field data, Yoav Vaknin, 2022)